 The account stakeholders are sent out personalised branded invitations, and the offices are branded to reflect an alignment between the client organisation and the vendor company's visions.
 The marketing team, along with the account manager, drive the itinerary of the visiting individuals.

 The agenda can include the client's introductions with the implementation team, customised in-person pitches on the service organisation's capabilities, lunch and learns and networking dinners.

-Through this kind of event, the marketing team can introduce the account stakeholders to the organisation's culture and use that time to pitch other services that the sales teams have targets for.
+Through this kind of event, the marketing and sales teams can introduce the account stakeholders to the organisation's culture and use that time to pitch other services that the sales team has targets for.

 Onsite visits are one of those marketing tactics that can be used by IT services companies having large 50+ people projects running for the client's organisation in an offshore delivery centre.
 This B2B marketing strategy can also be used by SaaS organisations that are heavy on implementation and technology infrastructure providers.